By | Feb 13, 2025 | Categories: Hiring & Recruiting, Interviews |

 Gives the candidate the chance to convey what is satisfying about their career.

-If someone has good communication skills, they should be able to articulate the issue, their thought process in solving it, and the outcome.
+If someone has effective communication skills, they should be able to articulate the issue, their thought process in solving it, and the outcome.
 They should also be able to do this without naming clients or providing confidential information.

 Connect with a legal recruiting advisor